GWang2022/iGDP/README.md

 * The file `final_genome.fa` is the final genome after contamination removal.

-* ## Positive filtering mode: directly select ciliate sequences as target genome (default mode)
+* ## Positive filtering mode: directly select ciliate sequences as target genome

 # Update
 * 2022/10/14
    * intergate clustering program into iGDP
    * add `-rank` option allowing user to set the homology search space for the target species.
 * 2323/01/25
-   * add `negative filtering mode` into iGDP
+   * add `negative filtering mode` into iGDP.
+This mode is suitable to genomic data without contamination from other ciliates such as single-cell sequencing data